eclipse-kuksa/kuksa-incubation/hvac_service/README.md

 ### Devcontainer

-A dev-container exist, you still need to do `pip install`.
+A dev-container exist, you still need to do `pip install` before starting hvac_service.